texjporg/cjk-gs-support/README.md

 them available to an installed Ghostscript.
 In the simplest case with sufficient privileges, a run without arguments should effect in a complete setup of Ghostscript.
+Search is done using the kpathsea library, in particular `kpsewhich` program.
+To run this script, you will need some TeX distribution in your system.

 Usage
 -----